BytomDAO/faucet/README.md

 Bytom testnet faucet implemented by PHP.

-Two demos using this repository:
+This demo using this repository:

 - Bytom testnet faucet: <https://blockmeta.com/tools/faucet>